Select your language

 Leader: Dr. Błażej Ślązak

-Research topic: Chemical ecology and pharmacognosy (M. Hornyák, Z. Miszalski, B. Ślązak)
+Research topic: Chemical compounds produced by plants – their role and biological properties (M. Hornyák, B. Ślązak)